Dollywood’s History and Timeline

 Since Dollywood’s official opening in 1986, additions to the entertainment complex through 2015 (not including the $20 million investment in Dolly’s Splash Country) represent a total investment of more than $300 million.

 2010: Dollywood marked its 25th anniversary season in 2010, which culminated with winning the prestigious Applause Award, the highest honor bestowed upon a theme park.
 The new Adventure Mountain, the country’s largest challenge course, rises above the landscape in the park’s Wilderness Pass area.
 Designed exclusively for Dollywood, the one-of-a-kind two-acre attraction is unmatched universally in size and scope and features more than 140 interactive outdoor elements.
-Dollywood Festival of Nations welcomes three new shows—Nova Scotia’s DRUM!, Peru’s Jallmay, and Trinidad’s Invaders.
-For the first time, KidsFest features an all-new lineup of shows with a new headliner every week of the festival.
-Slick Rock Racer, a $1 million multi-lane mat slide, joins the water park’s lineup of adventure slides.
+Dollywood Festival of Nations welcomed three new shows—Nova Scotia’s DRUM!, Peru’s Jallmay, and Trinidad’s Invaders.
+For the first time, KidsFest featured an all-new lineup of shows with a new headliner every week of the festival.
+Slick Rock Racer, a $1 million multi-lane mat slide, joined the water park’s lineup of adventure slides.

 2009: Dollywood’s entertainment lineup expanded to welcome Sha-Kon-A-Hey!
 Land of Blue Smoke, the most elaborate musical production in the park’s 24-year history.
-Opening May 9, 2009, in DP’s Celebrity Theatre, the show tells the heartfelt story of the last family to leave the area that would become Great Smoky Mountains National Park, which celebrates its 75th anniversary in 2009.
+Opening May 9, 2009, in DP’s Celebrity Theatre, the show told the heartfelt story of the last family to leave the area that would become Great Smoky Mountains National Park, which celebrates its 75th anniversary in 2009.
 No story about the Smoky Mountains would be complete without Dolly, who wrote the eight new songs featured in Sha-Kon-A-Hey!
-Le Grand Cirque’s Imaginé headlines Dollywood Festival of Nations and features a premier cast of world champion acrobats and performers from 15 countries and acts including pole climbing, contortionists, hoop diving, unicyclists, silk ropes, the diablo, and much more!
+Le Grand Cirque’s Imaginé headlined Dollywood Festival of Nations and featured a premier cast of world champion acrobats and performers from 15 countries and acts including pole climbing, contortionists, hoop diving, unicyclists, silk ropes, the diablo, and much more!
 Dollywood Vacations was launched, for the first time offering guests overnight accommodations in luxurious mountaintop cabins as well as vacation planning that includes the Dollywood properties and area attractions.

-2007: The season unveils the largest capital investments at both parks.
+2007: The season unveiled the largest capital investments at both parks.
 Dollywood’s $17.5 million Mystery Mine steel coaster occupies a one-acre expansion in Timber Canyon.
 Passengers encounter the ruins of an abandoned mine while traveling a 1,811-foot track which includes a hair-raising 95-degree, 85-foot vertical drop, just the first in a series of amazing maneuvers.
-At Dollywood’s Splash Country, relaxation and tranquility combine with adventure for The Cascades™, a new $2.8 million 8,000-sq.-ft. leisure pool.
+At Dollywood’s Splash Country, relaxation and tranquility combined with adventure for The Cascades™, a new $2.8 million 8,000-sq.-ft. leisure pool.
 A rock grotto with intertwined slides, a geyser with 20-foot sprays, a 24,000-sq.-ft. tiered deck space and eight new Waterside Retreats make The Cascades a family favorite at the water park.

 2004: Dollywood added The Thunderhead™ wooden roller coaster.
-A $7 million investment, The Thunderhead—the wildest ride in the wood, opened to great reviews and received several Top 10 rankings among coaster enthusiasts.
+A $7 million investment, The Thunderhead—the wildest ride in the woods, opened to great reviews and received several Top 10 rankings among coaster enthusiasts.
 At Dollywood’s Splash Country, guests took the plunge—the Big Bear Plunge, with the addition of the exciting white water rafting adventure ride.

 2003: Dollywood introduced KidsFest, the largest kids’ festival in the South, which included two new stage shows for children—VeggieTales® and Garfield’s® 25th Anniversary Birthday Party—and the Purina® Dog Chow® Incredible Dog Team and ASA Extreme Sports shows.
 The Buddy Baxter’s Bandstand USA rock ‘n’ roll show premiered in the Pines Theatre on May 24 and Randy Parton starred in the new Randy Parton Country State of Mind country show in the Celebrity Theatre.
 Dollywood’s Festival of Nation’s returned with the addition of the Dollywood International Food Faire, a 7,000-square-feet of foods from around the world.
 At Dolly’s Splash Country, a $1.5 million, two-acre expansion called Raintree Hollow opened featuring Soaker Springs, a large interactive water attraction for children and Mountain Twist, a multi-slide complex.

-2001: Dollywood introduced its popular Festival of Nations, a monthlong celebration of dance, food and culture from around the world featuring more than 300 performers and artisans.
+2001: Dollywood introduced its popular Festival of Nations, a month-long celebration of dance, food and culture from around the world featuring more than 300 performers and artisans.
 Dolly’s Splash Country, a $20 million waterpark, opened on May 19.
 Situated on 25 acres near Dollywood on Middle Creek Road in Pigeon Forge, Dolly’s Splash Country features a 25,000-square-foot wave pool, a family raft ride, a lazy river, an interactive children’s area, multi-person tube rides, two “extreme” body slides, shaded lounge areas and a restaurant.

-1999: Dollywood adds the $8 million Tennessee Tornado, the world’s first spiral-loop coaster featuring back-to-back 360-degree loops.
+1999: Dollywood added the $8 million Tennessee Tornado, the world’s first spiral-loop coaster featuring back-to-back 360-degree loops.
 Dollywood also became headquarters for the Southern Gospel Music Association's Hall of Fame and Museum honoring the genre’s legends with interactive displays, more than 350 artifacts and a recording studio.

 1998: Paradise Road: The Life and Songs of Dolly Parton, a major Broadway-style show chronicling the superstar’s amazing career, debuted on April 18.
 Dollywood’s 13th season also marked the addition of Daredevil Falls, a unique waterfall ride featuring a 63 mph free fall.

-1997: Additional entertainment offerings marked Dollywood 12th season with the addition of American Dream, a country music show starring Randy Parton; Country Treasures, a dynamic production show highlighted by performances by Grand Ole Opry legends; Shenani-Guns, a comedy show and U Pick Nick, a Nickelodeon®-themed high-energy kids show.
+1997: Additional entertainment offerings marked Dollywood 12th season with the addition of American Dream, a country music show starring Randy Parton; Country Treasures, a dynamic production show highlighted by performances by Grand Ole Opry legends; Shenani-Guns, a comedy show and U Pick Nick, a Nickelodeon®-themed high-energy kids’ show.
 Imagination Station introduced one of the world’s largest LEGO® play areas.
 In the fall, an expanded Harvest Celebration and Southern Gospel Jubilee opened.

 1996: Dollywood Boulevard, an $8 million expansion, anchored the park’s 11th season.
 Based on the classic 1957 Robert Mitchum film, Thunder Road, a $5 million state-of-the-art simulator ride was added and at the time, was the world’s largest Turbo-Ride® Action Adventure featuring a contour-flair screen measuring 55 feet high and 70 feed wide.
 A themed restaurant and merchandise attraction completed the area.
 Also in 1996, Dollywood introduced the popular Southern Gospel Jubilee during the park's fall Harvest Celebration.
 The country's largest Southern Gospel event featured gospel greats J. D. Sumner & The Stamps, the Lewis Family and the Kingsmen.